rezer-bleede/chiller-intelligence/README.md

 docker-compose up --build
 ```

+The stack now provisions a dedicated **history-db** Postgres instance for long-term chiller telemetry.
+The API keeps metadata in
+the primary `db` service while storing time-series data in `history-db` via the `HISTORICAL_DATABASE_URL` environment variable.

 The API container now uses the PostgreSQL **psycopg** driver (v3).
 If you are running the API
 outside Docker, make sure to install dependencies with `pip install -r api/requirements.txt` and
 set `DATABASE_URL` to a psycopg connection string such as